momentum-robotics-lab/deformgs/README.md

 ## Training
-To train models for all scenes from the paper, run the following script:
+To train models for all scenes from the paper, run the following scripts.
 ```
-./run_scripts/run_all.sh
+./run_scripts/run_all_synthetic.sh
+./run_scripts/run_all_robo360.sh
 ```

 ## Rendering
 Run the following script to render images for all scenes.

 ```
-./run_scripts/render_all.sh
+./run_scripts/render_all_synthetic.sh
+./run_scripts/render_all_robo360.sh
 ```